argosatcore/Macbian/README.md

 # Requierments

-1-A flashdrive with a live version of the stable branch of the current version of the Debian GNU/Linux Operating System.
+1-A flashdrive with a live non-free version of the stable branch of the current version of the Debian GNU/Linux Operating System.

 2- A 2011 MacBook Pro with a defective dedicated graphics card.